spdx/spdx-spec/docs/annexes/diffs-from-previous-editions.md

 #### Translating from 2.3 to 3.0

 Create an SPDX File with the name from the packageFileName and a verifiedUsing value from the packageChecksum for a single file.
-If the packageFileName is a directory, then the SPDX File is created with the directory name and is verified using the gitoid property on the File and a fileKind of directory.
+If the packageFileName is a directory, then the SPDX File is created with the directory name and is verified using the contentIdentifier property on the File and a fileKind of directory.
 Create a hasDistributionArifact relationship from the SPDX Package to the SPDX File.

 #### Rationale